Please note: Until the implementation of GDPR settles, this page and the linked Privacy Notices are subject to change. Please check back for updates.

 Data protection is handled in the UK by the Information Commissioner’s Office (ICO), and the new regulation is being incorporated into UK law so it will continue to apply after Brexit in 2019.

-Note: As guidance from the Department for Education, ICO and EU is still being published, the information shown here may change to reflect further advice as it emerges, even after May 25th.
-All schools, organisations and system suppliers have been working to the same deadline which may result in some changes even after GDPR begins in May, as things settle down.
+Note: As further guidance from the Department for Education, ICO and EU is still being published, the information shown here may continue to change to reflect further advice as it emerges.
+This situation is in keeping with comments from ICO and educational advice.

 How will the new regulation/law change things?